- Chart

 Key Offerings

-- Description: A continuous glucose monitoring system designed for individuals with diabetes.
-It offers a pain-free way to track glucose levels without routine fingersticks.
-Competitors include Dexcom (DXCM) and Medtronic (MDT).
-Abbott has a significant market share in this rapidly growing segment, with the Libre series being a major revenue driver.
+- FreeStyle Libre System: A leading continuous glucose monitoring (CGM) system for people with diabetes.
+It allows users to track glucose levels without routine fingersticks.
+Competitors include Dexcom (G6, G7) and Medtronic (Guardian Connect).
+Market share is significant and growing rapidly in the diabetes care segment.

 Market Dynamics